reginaldFerland/fullstack-helloworld/README.md

 - DynamoDB for worker data
 - ECR for docker image repo <-- Done
 - ECS (fargate) for REST API runtime and Blazer backend
-- ELB (probably NLB) to explose containers to internet
+- ELB (probably NLB) to expose containers to internet
 - CodeDeploy to push updated images from ECR to ECS
 - A VPC to contain the AWS services <-- Done
-- Logging via cloudwatch
+- Logging via cloudwatch <-- Done
 - Lambda for background service
 - SNS/SQS queue to send work to service
 - IAM role used for internal auth